jasonacox/Powerwall-Dashboard/tools/ecowitt-weather-history/README.md

 python3 ecowitt-weather-history.py --setup
 ```

 Initial configuration defaults will be sourced from the ecowitt config file, when found.
-If the location of this file is different, it can be specified with the `--ecowitt` option.
+If the location of this file is different, it can be specified with the `--ecoconf` option.

 Setup will then run in an interactive mode.
 The example below shows the config creation: